-Rules for use of AP scores on IGETC:
+Rules for use of AP scores on IGETC, CSU GE-Breadth and OC GE:

-- 1. A score of 3, 4, or 5 is required to grant credit for GE certification.
-An acceptable AP score for IGETC equates to either 3 semester or 4 quarter units for certification purposes. - 2.
-Each AP exam may be applied to one GE area as satisfying one course requirement, with the exception of Language other than English (LOTE).
-(See Section 10.6.3 of IGETC Standards for more information). - 3.
-Students who have earned credit from an AP exam should not take a comparable college course because transfer credit will not be granted for both. - 4.
-There is no equivalent AP exam for Critical Thinking/Composition (IGETC Area 1B/CSU GE-Breadth Area A3) requirement. - 5.
-Students earning scores of 3, 4, or 5 in the physical and biological science AP examinations earn credit toward the lecture and meet the laboratory activity requirement. - For IGETC: AP exams in Biology, Chemistry or Physics B allow CCC campuses to apply 4 semester or 5 quarter units to IGETC certification. - For Environmental Science, Physics C: Mechanics, and Physics C: Electricity/Magnetism, 3 semester or 4 quarter units are applied for IGETC certification; therefore, students who complete these exams will be required to complete at least 4 semester or 5 quarter units to satisfy the minimum required units for Area 5.
+1. A score of 3, 4, or 5 is required to grant credit for GE certification.
+An acceptable AP score for IGETC equates to either 3 semester or 4 quarter units for certification purposes.

+2. Each AP exam may be applied to one GE area as satisfying one course requirement, with the exception of Language other than English (LOTE).
+(See Section 10.6.3 of IGETC Standards for more information).

+3. Students who have earned credit from an AP exam should not take a comparable college course because transfer credit will not be granted for both.

+4. There is no equivalent AP exam for Area 1B - Critical Thinking/ Composition requirement.

+5. Students earning scores of 3, 4, or 5 in the physical and biological science AP examinations earn credit toward the lecture and meet the laboratory activity requirement.

+6. For IGETC-AP exams in Biology, Chemistry or Physics B allow CCC. campuses to apply 4 semester or 5 quarter units to IGETC certification.
+For Environmental Science, Physics C: Mechanics, and Physics C: Electricity/Magnetism, 3 semester or 4 quarter units are applied for IGETC certification; therefore, students who complete these exams will be required to complete at least 4 semester or 5 quarter units to satisfy the minimum required units for Area 5.

-- 6. Actual AP transfer credit awarded for these and other AP exams for admission is determined by the CSU and UC.
-The UC Policy for AP credit can be found at http://admission.universityofcalifornia.edu/counselors/exam-credit/index.html and the IGETC Standards, Policies and Procedures, version 1.6 (2015). - 7.
-B subscore on Caluculus BC examination Students who take the Calculus BC examination and earn a subscore of 3 or higher on the Calculus AB portion will receive credit for the Calculus AB examination, even if they do not receive a score of 3 or higher on the BC examination (note that the maximum credit awarded is 8 quarter units). - 8.
-Music Theory subscore UC grants credit for the full Music Theory exam.
-Students who earn only a subscore will not receive exam credit.
+7. Actual AP transfer credit awarded for these and other AP exams for admission is determined by the CSU and UC.
+The UC Policy for AP credit can be found at http://admission.universityofcalifornia.edu/ counselors/exam-credit/ap-credits/index.html and IGETC Standards, Policies and Procedures, version 1.4 (2012).